r-lib/textshaping/cran-comments.md

-This is a patch release with a bug fix in the shaping code along with better guards around indexing zero-length arrays and vectors in the compiled code
+This is a major release with an almost fully rewritten shaping engine that improves on the bidirectional text handling, as well as wrapping of ideographic scripts.

 ## revdepcheck results